My Vegan Foodie guide to Budapest, Hungary

 Located:

-several locations, see website for details.
+several locations, see the website for details.

 Tokio

-This is a Japanese style restaurant.
+This is a Japanese-style restaurant.
 I had a cucumber salad with seaweed and grilled tofu on the side the first time we went.

 The second evening we went there I ordered a salad with herbs, tofu and a wasabi dressing.
 It was very, very nice.
-The vegetables where fresh and they made a nice and full mix of the different herbs, sprouts and salad leaves.
+The vegetables were fresh and they made a nice and full mix of the different herbs, sprouts and salad leaves.

 The staff at Kyoto very friendly and open to any special requests.
-We ate there twice during our stay because they could accommodate for my request and they had great cocktails for dessert.
+We ate there twice during our stay because they could accommodate my request and they had great cocktails for dessert.

-UPDATE: This used to be a restaurant named Kyoto, but it’s now Tokio, however the menu seems similar.
+UPDATE: This used to be a restaurant named Kyoto, but it’s now Tokio, however, the menu seems similar.

 Read more about them: tokiobudapest.com/en